HQarroum/cfn-eval/README.md

 ## 🔖 Features

 - Evaluate Javascript code in your Cloudformation stacks using [Node VMs](https://nodejs.org/api/vm.html).
-- Improve your day-to-day Cloudformation workflows by using `cfn-eval` as a scripting mechanism for your stacks.
+- Improve your day-to-day Cloudformation workflows by using `cfn-eval` as a scripting mechanism for stacks.
 - Seamlessly integrates with Cloudformation variables defined on your custom resource.
 - Works for both synchronous and asynchronous code.
 - Non-intrusive and can be seamlessly integrated into your own architecture.

 ## 🔰 Description

-This stack exposes a Cloudformation custom resource allowing developers of Cloudformation templates to augment and automate their Cloudformation resources and workflows using simple Javascript code declared inline in their stack and evaluated in a Lambda function as a resource.
-The custom resource takes standard Cloudformation parameters as an input, evaluates your code, and outputs results which you can then refer to in your Cloudformation template.
+This stack exposes a [Cloudformation custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) allowing developers of Cloudformation templates to augment and automate their Cloudformation resources and workflows using simple Javascript code declared inline in their stack and evaluated in a Lambda function as a resource at runtime.
+The custom resource takes standard Cloudformation parameters as an input, evaluates your code, and outputs results which can be referenced in Cloudformation templates.

-This can be particularly handy to script custom behaviors directly in a Cloudformation template when a native intrinsic function is not sufficient for a particular task (for instance, you might want to generate random numbers to create unique identifiers for your resources, perform string transformations, etc.).
+This can be particularly handy to script custom behaviors directly in a Cloudformation template when a native intrinsic function is not sufficient for a particular task (e.g generate random numbers to create unique identifiers for your resources, perform string transformations, etc.).

 ## 🛠 Usage